a2v-stg/node-multitenant-rbac-auth-server/sample-app/README.md

 # Sample App - Admin UI Integration Demo

-This sample-app demonstrates how to integrate and reuse the admin-ui submodule with minimal configuration while maintaining the exact same look, feel, and functionality.
+This sample-app demonstrates how to integrate and reuse the admin-ui submodule with minimal configuration while maintaining the exact same look, feel, and functionality. **The app now features a comprehensive dependency injection and theming system that ensures complete visual consistency.**

 ## New Project Structure